 Whenever you hear the word “brain injury,” you may typically associate it with a blow to the head or immense trauma to the brain.
 However, not all brain injuries are caused by a strong external physical force.
 We invite you to read on as we discuss non-traumatic brain injuries and how negligence could produce them.

 If you or a loved one suffered a non-traumatic brain injury due to a third party’s fault, call Miami non-traumatic brain injury lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked offer free consultations to help with your potential case.
+Prosper Shaked Accident Injury Attorneys PA offer free consultations to help with your potential case.
 Call us at (305) 694-2676 today.

 What is a Non-Traumatic Brain Injury?